Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.3/README_design_0.3.md

 ### Assumptions

-  * The system sets an environment variable LUMI_PARTITION with value LUMI-C, LUMI-G, LUMI-D or LUMI-L depending on the node type.
+  * The system sets an environment variable LUMI_PARTITION with value C, G, D or L depending on the node type (CPU compute, GPU compute, data and visualisation, login).
     This is used by the SoftwareStack module to then auto-load the module for the current partition when it is loaded.